Theory of Kinetically-Constrained-Models Dynamics: Dynamical equations in the regime

-where the full lines represent the neighbors of the blocked site that have always remained negative.
-Finally we define the {\it one-switch blocked persistence} $\phi_b^{(1)}(t)$ as the fraction of negative sites that have been blocked because two neighbors have been always negative, a third neighbor has been negative up to some $t'$, and a fourth neighbor has been negative between some time $0 < t''<t'$ and $t$.
+where the full lines represent the neighbors of the blocked site (circle) which have always remained negative at all times less than $t$, and the dashed line the others.

+We also define the {\it one-switch blocked persistence} $\phi_b^{(1)}(t)$ as the fraction of negative sites that have been blocked because two neighbors have been always negative, a third neighbor has been negative up to some $t'$, and a fourth neighbor has been negative between some time $0 < t''<t'$ and $t$.
 Note that this fourth neighbor should not have been negative at all times between $0$ and $t$, since this contribution is already counted in $\phi_b^{(0)}(t)$.
 Again this can be represented graphically:

+The top lines in the diagram \eqref{eq:phi1graph} represent a \emph{switching couple} of neighbors: the top right line corresponds to a neighbor which is negative up to time $t'$, and the top left line a neighbor which is negative between $t''$ and $t$.